YohannFaure/ProjetNetwork/README.md

 ![Degree_distribution_plot](https://i.imgur.com/7hfJUBq.png)

-This plot is quitte interesting, as it tells us that the distribution of degrees is broad, and might be called "scale-free".
+This plot is quitte interesting, as it tells us that the distribution of degrees is broad, and might be called "scale-free", according to Barabási's definition<sup id="a3">[3](#f3)</sup>.
 Here though, this is not a caracteristic of interest, therefore we will avoid all controversy and not call it "scale-free", just "with a broad degree distribution".

 ### 3.4 - Plotting